mame/coverage-helpers/README.md

 ## Notes

 There are two formats of `Coverage.result`.
 One is an old format, which Ruby 2.4 or before returns.
 It can contain only line coverage.
 The other is a new format, which Ruby 2.5 or later generates.
-It can contain line, branch, and method covearge.
+It can contain line, branch, and method coverage.
 All methods of this gem support both format.

 Method coverage data contains a class defined a measured method.
 The class may be a singleton class, which `Marshal.dump` cannot handle.
 This is why this gem provides `sanitize`.
 The method replaces all singleton classes with its string representation by using `to_s`.